-NOTE 18 - Subsequent Events
+NOTE 19 - Subsequent Events

-On July 1, 2011, the County issued Tax and Revenue Anticipation Notes (TRANs) totaling \$78,000 due on June 29, 2012 at a coupon interest rate of 3.00% and a reoffering rate of 0.22%.
-The proceeds of the TRANs are intended to provide financing of seasonal cash flow requirements for the County's General Fund expenditures during the fiscal year ending June 30, 2012.
-The TRANs are general obligations of the County, but are payable only out of the taxes, income, revenues, cash receipts and other moneys received by the County for the General Fund during Fiscal Year 2011-12 that are lawfully available for payment of the notes and interest.
+In accordance with accounting standards generally accepted in the United States, subsequent events have been evaluated through 12/28/2012, the date in which the financial statements have been issued.
+On July 2, 2012, the County issued Tax and Revenue Anticipation Notes (TRANs) totaling \$82,000 due on June 28, 2013 at a coupon interest rate of 2.00% and a reoffering rate of 0.21%.
+The proceeds of the TRANs are intended to provide financing of seasonal cash flow requirements for the County's General Fund expenditures during the fiscal year ending June 30, 2013.
+The TRANs are general obligations of the County, but are payable only out of the taxes, income, revenues, cash receipts and other moneys received by the County for the General Fund during fiscal year 2012-13 that are lawfully available for payment of the notes and interest.